I’m working on a new quick reference chart (below) for teaching yoga to children of different age groups.

 This chart is handy for new teachers getting booked in studios, daycare, or summer camps for yoga.

 Last year our kids yoga camp was amazing.
 The kids fed off our yoga energy and excitement over the 5 days.
 The children, ages 5 – 13 years old, took to us quickly.
 They even started playing pranks on us, hiding in different spots in the gym, when we arrived.
 One day they set up a decoy hiding spot and when we headed to it and found it was empty, we all burst into laughter.
 They really got us!
-We had so much fun with them.
+We had so much fun teaching yoga at the Community Centre to different age groups for a total of 3 hours every day!

 Each of the teacher trainers in the Summer Certification developed a beautiful connection with different children.